FelipenerySilva/Grain-Yield--Linear-Model-Selection-and-Regularization/README.md

    **Lasso (libraryglmnet);**
    **Cross-Validation;**

+We are interested in determining which soil nutrients are most important in determining grain yield.

 The data set Yield.dat contains the yield of grain together with soil quality measurements at each of 215 sites in a portion of a field.
 Figure 1 shows the location of the measurement sites.
 The measurement sites are identified in the data set by a variable, x, indicating the